Lithium: Reserves

-Lithium triangle and other brine sources
+Brine sources

-The world's top four lithium-producing countries in 2019, as reported by the US Geological Survey, were Australia, Chile, China and Argentina.
+The world's top four lithium-producing countries in 2019, as reported by the US Geological Survey, were Australia, China, Chile, and Zimbabwe.

-The three countries of Chile, Bolivia, and Argentina contain a region known as the Lithium Triangle.
-The Lithium Triangle is known for its high-quality salt flats, which include Bolivia's Salar de Uyuni, Chile's Salar de Atacama, and Argentina's Salar de Arizaro.
-As of 2018, the Lithium Triangle had been estimated to contain over 75% of then known lithium reserves.
-Deposits found in subsurface brines have also been found in the United States (southwest Texas and Arkansas) and South America throughout the Andes mountain chain.
-In 2010, Chile was the leading producer, followed by Argentina.
-Both countries recover lithium from brine pools.
-According to USGS, Bolivia's Uyuni Desert has 5.4 million tonnes of lithium.
-Half the world's known reserves as of 2022 were located in Bolivia along the central eastern slope of the Andes.
-The Bolivian government invested US$900 million in lithium production by 2022, and in 2021 successfully produced 540 tons.
-The brines in the salt pans of the Lithium Triangle vary widely in lithium content.
-Concentrations can also vary over time as brines are fluids that are changeable and mobile.
+Chile, Bolivia, and Argentina contain a region known as the Lithium Triangle, known for its high-quality salt flats, which include Bolivia's Salar de Uyuni, Chile's Salar de Atacama, and Argentina's Salar de Arizaro.

+Bolivia's Uyuni Desert holds 5.4 million t.
+Half the world's known reserves as of 2022 were located in Bolivia along the Andes' central eastern slope but production is negligible.
+The brines in the Triangle's salt pans vary widely in lithium content.
+Concentrations vary over time as brines are fluids that are changeable and mobile.

-Extracting lithium from brine deep in Wyoming's Rock Springs Uplift has been proposed as revenue source to make atmospheric carbon sequestration economically viable.
-Additional deposits in the same formation were estimated to be as much as 18 million tons if economic means of recovery can be employed.
-Similarly in Nevada, the McDermitt Caldera hosts lithium-bearing volcanic muds that consist of the largest known deposits of lithium within the United States.
+Brine in Wyoming's Rock Springs Uplift contain an estimated 18 Mt.
+In Nevada, the McDermitt Caldera hosts lithium-bearing volcanic muds that are the largest known deposits within the United States.

 In the US, lithium is recovered from brine pools in Nevada.
-Projects are also under development in Lithium Valley in California and from brine in southwest Arkansas using the direct lithium extraction process, drawing on the deep brine resource in the Smackover Formation.
+Projects are under development in Lithium Valley in California and in southwest Arkansas using direct lithium extraction, drawing on Smackover Formation brine.

+The South West Arkansas Project (SWA) is being developed by Standard Lithium and Equinor to extract commercial quantities of battery-grade lithium (22,500 tonnes of lithium carbonate annually) from the large lithium brine resource in the Arkansas portion of the Smackover Formation.
+SWA received US Federal government designation as a "Priority Critical Mineral Project" in April 2025 and all Federal permitting for an operational facility was completed in May 2026.
+SWA design capacity (22,500 tonnes annually) would be a 4x increase in US domestic battery-grade lithium production, which in 2025, the U.S. produced only 1% of global lithium.

+A 43 million ton deposit of Rotliegend lithium carbonate equivalent was discovered in the Altmark region of Saxony-Anhalt, Germany, in 2025.